Stir of Echoes: Plot

 During an afternoon walk, Jake and Maggie encounter a funeral where Chicago policemen are saluting in a ceremony; a policeman named Neil recognizes Jake's unique talent and invites Tom to a private gathering of like-minded people to learn more about what is happening to his son.
 Maggie goes to the meeting herself, and Neil tells her the spirit that contacted Tom has asked for something and will grow upset if it does not get done.
 As predicted, Samantha begins plaguing Tom, leading to his insomnia.
 Samantha tells him to dig.
 Tom complies and digs holes in the backyard and tears up the house in a desperate attempt to appease Samantha.

 While Maggie and Jake attend her grandmother's wake at a relative's house, Tom inadvertently knocks down a shoddy brick wall in the basement and discovers Samantha's mummified remains.
-He receives a vision showing him that before his family moved in, Adam and Kurt lured Samantha into the house to rape her.
-When she resisted, they unintentionally suffocated her and hid her body.
+He receives a vision showing him that before his family moved in, a drunken Adam and Kurt lured Samantha into the house to rape her.
+When she resisted and began to scream, they smothered her to death and hid her body.
 Tom brings Frank back to the basement to disclose to him the crime.
-Frank breaks down and admits that Adam and Kurt had already confided their secret to him and Harry.
+Frank breaks down and admits that Adam and Kurt had confided their secret to him and Harry, and that they had helped cover up their sons' crime.
 Frank pulls out a gun and demands to be alone.
 As Tom leaves, he hears a single shot.

-Harry and Kurt corner Tom with the intention of killing him, but Maggie interrupts.
+Harry and Kurt arrive and corner Tom with the intention of killing him, but Maggie interrupts.
 As Harry takes her hostage, Frank emerges and fatally shoots Kurt and Harry.
 Tom notices Samantha's spirit smile and disappear.
 Afterward, the family moves out of the house.
 Samantha's mother and sister are able to give her a proper burial.
 Jake covers his ears as his family approaches their new home, overwhelmed by all of the spirits that linger in the houses they pass by.